 8. Will it affect your product’s performance, speed, size, etc.?

 You should always take this into consideration.
-In the “web environment”, a giant front-end library could affect the browser’s performance and also increase network transfer times.
+In the “web environment,” a giant front-end library could affect the browser’s performance and also increase network transfer times.
 On the back-end side, you want to avoid server overloading.
-In the mobile world, things get even more critical because mobile phones don’t have as many resources as a desktop computer.
-In Android, an app that wastes memory and CPU is a real candidate to be killed automatically by the operating system.
+In the mobile world, things get even more critical because mobile phones don’t have as many resources as a desktop computer does.
+In Android, an app that wastes memory and CPU is a very likely candidate for being killed automatically by the operating system.

 What about Android ?